Blacksmith-Labs/blacksmith/README.md

     response = c.ask("What is the meaning of life?")
 ```

-You can also specify a configuration for a `Conversation`.
+You can also explicitly specify a configuration for a `Conversation`.

 ```python
 from blacksmith.context import Config